Provincetown Educational Farmers’ Market

 Where: You will find this outdoor market right in the center of Provincetown by Town Hall and on Ryder Street.

-When: SATURDAYS May 20 – October 28, 2023 (excluding Portuguese Fest Weekend, June 24th)
+When: SATURDAYS May 18 – October 26, 2024 (excluding Portuguese Fest Weekend, June 29th)

 Directions: See a map.

-Parking: The closest parking is available at the town lots at MacMillan Pier and the high school lot.
+Parking: The closest parking is available at the town lots at MacMillan Pier and the school lot.
 IMPORTANT: Please do not stop along Ryder Street at the back of the vendor booths at any time.
 This is a very busy central street.
 Any additional traffic caused by frequent stops to let customers in and out directly on Ryder Street is a safety concern and also has a great impact on our neighbors who are operating their stores and restaurants.
 We appreciate your cooperation in maintaining a safe and positive space — Thank you!

 Local Food for All… SNAP, HIP, WIC, Senior Discount & Fresh Kids Coupons